-Wearing all your braids or twists into a perfectly poised top knot is a beautiful and regal style.
-Top knots can pair well with high-necks as well as open necks and backs, making them extremely versatile and not as dependent on the dress you choose, unlike other hairstyles.
+Wearing all your braids or twists in a perfectly poised topknot is a beautiful and regal style.
+Topknots can pair well with high necks as well as open necks and backs, making them versatile and not dependent on the dress you choose.
 Just be sure to do a hair trial before the big day and try your top knot on for size.
 You'll be wearing this style all night long and you want to ensure the way it's pinned up will not only stay, but won't cause any headaches.

-This unique hairstyle of criss-crossed braids serves as an awe-inspiring detail that you can only achieve with longer strands.
+This unique hairstyle serves as an awe-inspiring detail that you can only achieve with longer strands.
 It comes across as a half-up half-down style, but notice it doesn't bring the sides back above the ears.
-This detail will keep your long strands feeling free-flowing without compromising that extra back detailing interest.
+This detail will keep your long strands feeling free without compromising that extra interest.

-A beachside wedding doesn't always have to equate to bohemian styled beach waves.
-Another great interpretation of the low bun is this simple, twisted back style on wet-looking, long strands.
-Adding pearl pins throughout gives a bridal flare to this look while still staying on point with the down-by-sea vibe.
+A beachside wedding doesn't always have to equate to bohemian beach waves.
+Another great interpretation of the low bun is this simple, twisted style on wet-look, long strands.
+Adding pearl pins throughout gives this look a bridal flair while still sticking with the down-by-the-sea vibe.

-Another classic look for long haired brides: side-swept, rich waves.
-By preparing the hair with a good blowout, you'll have iron-free, soft waves for a sophisticated glam look.
+Another classic look for long-haired brides: side-swept, rich waves.
+By preparing the hair with a good blowout, you'll have soft waves for a sophisticated glam look.

 Natural, Full Curls

-If you're a low maintenance kind of bride, opt for refining your long, natural texture and wearing it all down.
-It will still help to get your hair done by a professional so they can assist you in getting your desired volume and shape.
+If you're a low-maintenance bride when it comes to beauty, opt for refining your long, natural texture and wearing it all down.
+It will still help to hire a professional so they can assist you in getting your desired volume and shape.
 Accentuating what you already have is one of the best ways to feel like the most beautiful version of yourself.

 Four Strand Braid

-If you frequent a side braid, French braid, or even a sleek ponytail, consider doing a more elaborate style like this clean, four strand braid.
-It is a refined (yet simple) styling option that will keep you in your realm of comfort and have you feeling like yourself, despite being dolled up beyond the norm.
+If you frequent a side braid, French braid, or even a sleek ponytail, consider doing a more elaborate style like this clean, four-strand braid.
+It's a refined (yet simple) styling option that will keep you in your realm of comfort and have you feeling like yourself, despite being dolled up beyond the norm.

-If you consider yourself an athlete and are used to wearing your hair back, going with a very sleek and tight updo will probably be in your realm of bridal hair comfort.
-Athlete or not, a slicked back, high ballerina bun has the power to give you a nice little face lift sans botox and works great to compliment earrings if you choose to make that the statement jewelry to your ensemble.
+If you consider yourself an athlete and are used to wearing your hair back, going with a sleek, tight updo will probably be in your realm of bridal hair comfort.
+Athlete or not, a high ballerina bun has the power to give you a nice little facelift sans Botox and works great to complement earrings if you choose to make that the statement jewelry

-Depending on your hair type, giving an airy texture to your hairstyle isn't always as easy and straight forward as you may think.
-Do a hair trial or two if you can to find the hair stylist that can give you exactly what you're hoping for.
+Depending on your hair type, giving an airy texture to your style isn't always as easy and straightforward as you may think.
+Do a hair trial or two if you can to find the stylist that can give you exactly what you're hoping for.